ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

     health:1.0.0 successfully set as the active version.
     ```

-2. Download the **JSON Definitions ZIP archive** from the <a href="http://hl7.org/fhir/us/carin-bb/STU2/downloads.html" target="_blank">Carin BB implementation guide</a> and extract it to your current directory.
+## Create the package

+Follow the steps below to create the package.

-3. Run the tool with the [required arguments](#available-parameters).
+1. Run the tool with the [required arguments](#available-parameters) to generate the package.

     >**Note:** Provide values for mandatory arguments.
 Make sure to give the directory path of the downloaded FHIR definitions as the last argument.